Call for a FREE Evaluation

 Were You Affected by Faulty Military-Issued Earplugs?

-The 3M Dual-Ended Combat Arms Earplugs version 2 were issued to soldiers deployed to overseas combat zones.
-The earplugs had a distinctive light and dark appearance.
+The 3M CAEv2 earplugs were issued to soldiers deployed to overseas combat zones.
+As noted above, the earplugs had a distinctive light (yellow) and dark (olive green) appearance.
 3M was the exclusive manufacturer of military earplugs for overseas deployment, so if you were deployed between 2003 and 2015, chances are high you used them.

 Hearing loss and tinnitus are some of the most common injuries that veterans suffer from.
 It is unacceptable that 3M did not recall their earplugs even after learning that they were defective, instead choosing to deliberately leave soldiers’ hearing unprotected.